kusalhasintha/personal-data-sdk-net/README.md

 ## Summary

 The Kentico Cloud Personal Data .NET SDK is a library used for retrieving or deleting data about your tracked visitors.
-You can use the SDK in the form of a NuGet package (TODO link).
+You can use the SDK in the form of a NuGet package (will be released soon).

 ## Prerequisites